mohamedsayedantar/Robotic-Inference/README.md

 for the supplied data collected using Jetson TX2 camera above a conveyor belt AlexNet gave a good results in this case however the other DNN’s may give more accurate results.

-for the collected data, using about 350 image per class GoogleNet gaved more accurate results than AlexNet using 0.001 learning rate.
+for the collected data, using about 350 image per class GoogleNet gave more accurate results than AlexNet using 0.001 learning rate.

 Data Acquisition
 ----------------